Junil8/2DFMP/Server/README.md

 ## API Service

+The API service is build using [Express](https://www.npmjs.com/package/express) and uses [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) to authenticate.
 API service uses a JSON Web Token to be send as a bearer token.
-This token is used to validate the user.

 | Method | Type | Path | JSON | RETURN | ERROR | Authentication |
 |:------:|:----:| ---- | ---- | ------ | ----- |:--------------:|